MrW0r57/MrW0r57.github.io/_posts/2020-05-27-enumeration-is-the-key-to-success-6-1.md

 **usage**

 ~~~
-netdiscover -r targetIP_range
+netdiscover -r 192.168.0.1/24 <target ip range>
 ~~~

-**If port 80/443 is running, you can guess server user's from there, that you can  use login ssh, ftp etc.**
+**If port 80/443 is running, you can guess server user's from there, that you can  use login SSH, FTP, etc.**